-The scale of the Norfolk Boreas project means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 20018.
+The scale of the Norfolk Boreas project means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008.
 Following extensive pre-application consultation, we submitted our application for Development Consent to the Planning Inspectorate.
 The Planning Inspectorate formally accepted our Development Consent Order (DCO) Application for the proposed Norfolk Boreas Offshore Wind Farm on Thursday 4th July 2019 and examination concluded on 12th October 2020.
-We now await a consent decision.
-For further information, please see the Norfolk Boreas pages of The Planning Inspectorate website .
+Since this time, the Secretary of State has requested further information about the project and is receiving comments on these submissions.
+As such, the deadline for the consent decision has been re-set to being no later than 10th December 2021.
+For further information, please see the Norfolk Boreas pages of The Planning Inspectorate website.

 For more information on the examination of Norfolk Boreas and the NSIP process visit the PINS website.

 Norfolk Boreas Project Scenarios

 It is important to note that the Norfolk Boreas DCO application will consider two scenarios.
 Scenario 1 is where both Norfolk Vanguard and Norfolk Boreas are delivered and Scenario 2 is where only Norfolk Boreas is delivered.

 Norfolk Vanguard and Norfolk Boreas – Norfolk Vanguard proceeds to construction, and installs ducts and carries out other shared enabling works to benefit Norfolk Boreas.
 This scenario is optimal and the most probable outcome.
 View the interactive map below or open a larger version by clicking here.